ianthehenry/utf8-parser/README.md

 # Installing Haskell

-I installed Haskell from [ghcformacosx](http://ghcformacosx.github.io/), because Homebrew doesn't work so well and the Haskell Platform is several versions behind.
+I installed Haskell from [ghcformacosx](http://ghcformacosx.github.io/), because Homebrew doesn't work so well and at the time the Haskell Platform was several versions behind.
 After doing all the right stuff, I did this to generate the project:

     $ mkdir utf8-parser
     $ cd !$